ilneill/SLABatMon/README.md

 # SLABatMon
 Testing and Monitoring some UPS 12v Sealed Lead Acid Batteries.

 Recently one of my home UPS's started complaining about it's battery.
 I have a number of UPS's, so this is not a new thing, as on average a UPS battery has about a 3yr life.
-Anyway, this got me thinking, how do I know these battries are bad and what makes a bad battery, bad?
+Anyway, this got me thinking, how do I know these batteries are bad and what makes a bad battery, bad?

 Here is the simple hardware I built and the Arduino code I wrote to test and monitor these batteries, and my findings so far.